ruchabhange/argocd-module/README.md

 This module will walk you through the concepts of GitOps and Argocd(Gitops tools) with hands-on to gear up and start using Argocd deployment in your projects. bjknl

-Total number of days: 1.5 days
+Total number of days: 1.5 xwcrecedays

 # Level-01adafewfw